Mature Masculine

 Gifts of the Manipulator

-When the Magician falls into his Dummy shadow—paralyzed by not-knowing, unable to act—the Manipulator's confidence can restore balance.
+When the Magician falls into his Dummy shadow, paralyzed by not-knowing and unable to act, the Manipulator's confidence can restore balance.

 Recognizing the Manipulator

-In Relationships: Using understanding of partner to control them, manipulating through insight into vulnerabilities.
+In relationships: Using understanding of a partner to control them, manipulating through insight into vulnerabilities.

-In Self-Talk: "I know how this works."
+In self-talk: "I know how this works."
 "They're so predictable."
-"Knowledge is power."
 "If they were smarter, they'd see it too."

-The key sign: others feel exploited rather than empowered.
+The sign to watch for: others feel exploited rather than empowered.
 This shadow leaves a trail of people feeling used.

 Balancing the Manipulator